tedca77/IME/README.md

 ## Events
 This section provides a number of events

 ## Cameras
 This section allows you to provide user friendly names for each camera or phone.
 IME will try and match the camera maker, and camera model to determine the camera name.
+This information is only used for the output from IME, to help you identify different cameras.

+* friendlyname: Name you can give to a camera based on the maker and model and program name
+* cameramaker: Camera Maker
+* cameramodel: Camera Model
+* programname: Camera software program name
 ```
 	"cameras": [
 		{